 Not five seconds later, I immediately start thinking about it.
 I start thinking about my own graduation from Elmo, about how I was so eager to ditch high school and move on to college.

 Back then, I wanted to get the heck out of here, and I couldn't do it fast enough.

-I was a decent student, good enough to get into both UCLA and Berkeley.
+I was a decent student, good enough to get into both UCLA and UC Berkeley.
 Truth be told, UCLA was my dream school.
 Fresh off of the memorable 1995 NCAA National Championship, including the iconic Tyus Edney game winner against Missouri, UCLA was this public school kid’s dream.

 Top that off with the surprise of seeing half of the basketball team when I visited campus during my senior year, a glee that only a rabid sports fan could understand, I was ready to be a Bruin.

 And then I decided to go to Berkeley.

 Once you plant an idea in your head, it’s hard to get rid of, especially as an angry 17 year-old.
 One of the reasons I decided to go to Berkeley was fairly legitimate: the school had a strong business major and UCLA “only” had a biz-econ major.

 I wanted to major in business so that I could make the big bucks as soon as possible.
 My family needed me to grow up fast and support them financially.

 The other reasons?
 Not as critical to the adult version of me, but meant the world to the teenager in me.